 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.
 Whenever you are in doubt, the best policy is to call ahead and inquire about the dress requirements.

-The proper business dress for an interview is, for men, a conservative suit and tie in subdued colors (black, dark gray or brown) and, for women, a conservative suit or dress (preferred colors are black, dark gray or green, brown and beige).
+The proper business dress for an interview is, for men, a conservative suit and tie in subdued colours (black, dark grey or brown) and, for women, a conservative suit or dress (preferred colours are black, dark grey or green, brown and beige).

-In Poland, how you dress is the one of the most important part in being hired
+In Poland, how you dress is one of the most important parts of being hired

 Other Poland Dress Code Info